David-Engel/OutlookCalendarSync/README.md

 **Save**

 Settings changes take effect immediately in the current session.
 To preserve Settings the next time the application is run, use the Save button to write settings to Settings.xml in the same folder as the EXE.
 Those settings will be loaded the next time the application is run.

+## Sync
+Switch to the Sync tab and push the Sync button

+The Delete All Sync Items button will clean up any Appointment Items created by the application in all selected calendars (Settings) within the specified Sync Date Range (Settings).